DmxLarchey/The-Tortoise-and-the-Hare/README.md

 ## What is this repository for

-* This repository contains the Coq source code that comes as a companion to the paper [*Proof Pearl: Constructive Extraction of Cycle Finding Algorithms*](http://www.loria.fr/~larchey/papers/ITP_2018_paper_16.pdf) by [Dominique Larchey-Wendling](http://www.loria.fr/~larchey), currently submitted to ITP 2018.
+* This repository contains the Coq source code that comes as a companion to the paper [*Proof Pearl: Constructive Extraction of Cycle Finding Algorithms*](http://www.loria.fr/~larchey/papers/ITP_2018_paper_16.pdf) by [Dominique Larchey-Wendling](http://www.loria.fr/~larchey).
+The paper has been accepted for presentation at ITP 2018.

 ## How do I set it up